guilhermefarto/ant-colony-optimization/README.md

 	int getTotalOfFood() { ... }
 ```

-The Map class is responsible for the interaction between entities representing ants, anthill, and food.
-It is also through the Map that occurs the release and evaporation of the trail pheromone.
-In this way, it provides the necessary mechanism for the orientation of the ants by the pheromones approach.
+The Map class is responsible for the interaction between entities that represent ants, anthill, and food.
+It is also through the Map that occurs the release and evaporation of pheromone trails.
+In this way, it provides the necessary mechanism for the orientation of ants by the pheromone approach.

 * **AntColonyOptimization.pde**

 > Main class that represents the integration of all entities (ant, anthill, food, pheromone, and map) of the Ant Colony Optimization context.

-The AntColonyOptimization class is responsible for configuring and simulating experiments based on the ACO approach.
+The AntColonyOptimization class is responsible for setting and simulating experiments based on the ACO approach.

 The main attributes for AntColonyOptimization class are: